-C) Provide Rationale for Alignment.
-Describe how the program is consistent with the program area of growth and strength as indicated in the Strategic Mandate Agreement. d) General alignment with Strategic Mandate Agreement, if not aligned with a program area of growth or strength The University should provide: A description of how the program is consistent with mission, aims, objectives and existing strengths of the University; An explanation of how the proposed program fits with the University's current program offerings, and demonstration of the University's capacity to deliver the proposed program; Evidence that the proposal is consistent with government's strategic directions (e.g., enrolment caps); Information on how the university will address any cautions or concerns expressed by the Ministry related Information of now the driversity will address any cautions of concerns expressed by the Ministry related to the program area or program.
-In providing this information, universities should consider: Notable resources available to the program (including external support) demonstrating institutional capacity to deliver the program; Related schools, departments, institutes and centres; Unique library collections or resources and facilities.
+c) Provide Rationale for Alignment.
+Describe how the program is consistent with the program area of growth and strength as indicated in the Strategic Mandate Agreement.

+- d) General alignment with Strategic Mandate Agreement, if not aligned with a program area of growth or strength The University should provide: - A description of how the program is consistent with mission, aims, objectives and existing strengths of the University; - An explanation of how the proposed program fits with the University's current program offerings, and demonstration of the University's capacity to deliver the proposed program; - Evidence that the proposal is consistent with government's strategic directions (e.g., enrolment caps); - Information on how the university will address any cautions or concerns expressed by the Ministry related to the program area or program. - In providing this information, universities should consider: - Notable resources available to the program (including external support) demonstrating institutional capacity to deliver the program; - Related schools, departments, institutes and centres; - Unique library collections or resources and facilities.

 9.3.
-PROGRAM PRIORITIZATION/PROGRAM TRANSFORMATION INITIATIVES The University is asked to provide information about: Whether the addition of the program is part of, or will result in, the elimination or restructuring of any other programs; and/or Whether the program is the result of a program transformation exercise in a way that is consistent with the SMA.
+PROGRAM PRIORITIZATION/PROGRAM TRANSFORMATION INITIATIVES

+The University is asked to provide information about:

+- Whether the addition of the program is part of, or will result in, the elimination or restructuring of any other programs; and/or - Whether the program is the result of a program transformation exercise in a way that is consistent with the SMA.

 This is an information item but may be supportive of applications for programs where the institution is at or over its graduate allocation.